 5. Strive for an Authentic Business

 Authenticity is slowly becoming a new brand standard.
 When quality and price are identical, another important factor affecting brand choice becomes purpose.
 Authenticity in a company’s purpose will allow consumers to establish a perception of the brand.
-The more widely accepted a company’s authenticity and purpose are, the more the brand equity and brand authority the company can gain.
+The more widely accepted a company’s authenticity and purpose are, the more brand equity and brand authority the company can gain.
 To establish themselves, some of the following strategies should be considered:

 - Define goals, mission, and purpose;